Mimansapandey/Covid-19/GraphicalUI/README.md

 # General info
-A cross platform React project to get latest updated on the current situation of the pandemic.
+A cross platform React project to get latest updates on the current situation of the pandemic.

 # Prerequisities
 ```